 The Department of Justice provides reasonable accommodations, upon request, for persons with disabilities when necessary during the application, interview and hiring process (such as the need for forms in alternate formats or the use of a sign language interpreter during the interview).
 In addition, the Department provides reasonable accommodations to its employees who require additional assistance in carrying out their duties as a result of a disability.
 If you require a reasonable accommodation during the application or interview process, please contact our Office.

 OPR works to recruit, hire, and retain quality employees who represent the diversity of our Nation.
-Diversity encompasses race, color, ethnicity, gender, religion, age, physical disability, sexual orientation, national origin, marital status, parental status, veteran status, physical stature, socioeconomic background and the various other characteristics that bring richness to the Department.
+Diversity encompasses race, color, ethnicity, gender, religion, age, physical disability, sexual orientation, national origin, marital status, parental status, veteran status, physical stature, gender identity, socioeconomic background and the various other characteristics that bring richness to the Department.

 For more information on the Department of Justice’s Diversity Statement click here.